tethal/rnatrix/README.md

 - Matches production compiler patterns (rustc uses similar approach)
 - Easy to evolve - can add arena allocation or custom smart pointers later

+### AST Interpreter as Compiler Component

+The AST interpreter (Phase 1) is architecturally part of the compiler toolchain, not a standalone runtime:

+- Uses compile-time structures: interned `Name` identifiers, `Span` for errors, direct AST access
+- Has mutable access to `CompilerContext` (can intern new strings, access sources for error reporting)
+- Serves as reference implementation and testing tool during development

+This contrasts with the bytecode VM (Phase 2+), which will be a standalone runtime with no dependencies on compiler infrastructure (uses string constant pool, line number tables, no interning).

 ### Runtime Value Representation

 **Opaque `Value` type with accessor methods:**